Asset

 -You may not need to use Stroke of Luck effect to actually pass a skill check

--You may always pass the test of the level 3 version of A Test of Will not to need to rebuy it
+-You may always pass the test of the level 2 version of A Test of Will to not need to rebuy it (or you may never need to use the level 1 version)

 -You may never need to cancel that much damage or horror with Devil's Luck